abigailtelevitckiy-glitch/CSCE1015-Group-5.56-Precent/README.md

    Provide annotation about time complexity(efficency) of the codes and segments of code that is improved or can be improved.

 ## Current Status
+Front page created, needs to be formatted to look better.

 ## License
+Distributed under the Unlicense License.